Escape-Technologies/graphql-security-academy/README.md

 yarn dev
 ```

-Now, you should have a local instance of GraphQL Security Academy running.
-Feel free to make changes and test them out.
+Now, you should have a local instance of API Security Academy running.
+Feel free to make any changes and test them out.

-### Contribution Ideas
+### Contribution ideas

 - Writing new lessons or updating existing ones.
 - Enhancing the UI/UX of the `app` component.